Why You Need a Dog Conditioner Spray: Hydration & Coat Health

 Step Two: Brush Before Spraying

 Always brush your dog’s coat first.
-This removes tangles and loose hair so the spray spreads evenly.
+This removes tangles and loose hair, allowing the spray to spread evenly.
 Your dog will also be more relaxed when the coat is smooth.

 Step Three: Apply from a Distance

 Hold the bottle about six to eight inches away.
-Mist the spray lightly over the coat instead of soaking one spot.
+Mist the coat lightly instead of soaking one spot.
 Focus on dry or tangled areas that need extra care.

 Step Four: Massage and Brush Again

-Use your hands to gently massage the spray into the coat.
+Use your hands to massage the spray into the coat gently.
 This helps the product reach the skin and improves absorption.
 Then brush again to smooth the fur and remove any last tangles.

 Step Five: Let It Dry Naturally